December 14, 2021

 job ready

 At Cengage Group, we use data to inform our innovation.
-To remain competitive, we make regular updates to our platform.
+To remain competitive, we make regularly update to our platform to foster career ready development.
 These updates are based on student and faculty feedback and contain firsthand knowledge about what they’re demanding.
 This type of connection to the end user is critical for edtech innovation of the future.

 Overall, the future of edtech is bright, with individual learners propelling the market forward in new ways.
 Every learner has a personalized learning opportunity from primary and high school education to employee development.
-They need technology and tools that can connect them at every stage of learning.
+They need technology and tools that can connect them at every stage of learning and help them become career ready.
 The edtech companies that help individuals realize the power and joy of learning throughout life will be successful long term.

-Visit our website for more information about Cengage Group and our own edtech evolution to help power individual learning paths.
+Ready more about what we do and how our own edtech evolution helps power individual learning paths.